datahub-local/datahub-local/docs/cluster_setup/hardware.md

 ![Architecture](../assets/diagrams.drawio#0)

-Our homelab is designed with the following server architecture:
+Our Homelab is designed with the following server architecture:

-1. Main Server (RapberriPi 3)
+1. Main Server (OrangePi 3B)
-    - Will host the control plane of our Kuberenetes cluster because it requires less resources.
+    - Will host the control plane of our Kubernetes cluster because it requires less resources.
-    - Acts as the bastion host for the homelab.
+    - Acts as the bastion host for the Homelab.
 2. Secondary Servers (OrangePi 5)
     - Will host the worker nodes of Kubernetes.
-    - Enhances the overall processing capacity of the homelab.
+    - Enhances the overall processing capacity of the Homelab.
 3. Ethernet Switch
     - Will connect all the devices with the Home network.
     - It is important to use a Gigabit Ethernet network for better performance.